By the end of this article, you’ll be able to:

-3. Understand how each of the calculated columns (Estimated Sales Royalties, Borrows, Cost per Unit, Adjusted Revenue & Estimated ACOR) are influenced by what you set up on the Metrics section.
+Know how each calculated column (Estimated Sales Royalties, Borrows, Cost per Unit, Adjusted Revenue, and Estimated ACOR) is influenced by the metrics setup.

-• How much you are willing to bid per click so that we do not go beyond this.
+The maximum bid you’re willing to set per click so that we do not go beyond this.

 The Metrics Section